vuongducphuong/documentation/content/applications/sales/point_of_sale/receipts_invoices.rst

 To retrieve invoices from the **POS dashboard**,

-#. access all orders made through your POS by going to :menuselection:`Point of Sale --> Orders -->
+#. access all orders made through your POS by going to :menuselection:`Điểm bán hàng --> Orders -->
    Orders`;
 #. to access an order's invoice, open the **order form** by selecting the order, then click
    :guilabel:`Invoice`.